Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Introduction

-In Section~\ref{Section : numerical examples}, we analyze the application of these formulas to the case of elliptic curves over~$\mathbb{Q}$.
-We show how the explicit formulas give bounds on the conductor of an elliptic curve, and how specifying primes of bad reduction improves the bounds, with examples displayed in Table~\ref{table of rank 0 curves}.
-A similar analysis applies to abelian varieties of higher dimension, with some examples given in Table~\ref{Bounds for abelian varieties}.

-The next section deals with elliptic curves over number fields.
-We give a generalization of Theorem \ref{Theorem 1} to abelian varieties over number fields.
-In particular we provide data on number fields of a given degree for which we find a non-trivial bound, hence proving that there are no abelian varieties with good reduction everywhere over these fields.
-The examples go up to degree $12$.
-We also introduce a trick involving field extensions: for some fields $K$ we prove that there are no varieties with good reduction everywhere over a field extension $L$ to deduce the same result for abelian varieties over $K$.
+Section 4 analysis the form of the $L$-functions of abelian varieties, after which we derive conductor bounds for abelian varieties over $\mathbb{Q}$ as in Section 3.

+Section 5 follows the structure of Sections 3 and 4, replacing $\mathbb{Q}$ with any number field.
+In particular, we investigate the relation between the constants $B(K,F,\lambda)$ and $B(L,F,\lambda)$ for any finite extension of number fields $L/K$.
+This is followed by numerical applications of the formulas and we provide data on number fields up to degree 16 that we found over which no abelian varieties with analytic $L$-function can have everywhere good reduction.
+These results are obtained under the Generalized Riemann Hypothesis (GRH).
+Unconditional results are possible, subject to a modification of the test function, giving weaker bounds.

-In the final section we discuss the choice of a test function.
+An appendix where we discuss the choice of a test function is provided.
 In particular we present a method involving polynomial functions to improve on the bounds, exploiting the density of polynomials in the subspace of test functions considered for the computations.

-The algorithms used to compute the conductor bounds and their results are publicly available on GitHub~\cite{DOI_conductor_abelian_varieties}.
+Implementation of the algorithms used to compute the conductor bounds and their results are publicly available on GitHub~\cite{DOI_conductor_abelian_varieties}.